-Demaryius Thomas Carted Off with Injury Reportedly Diagnosed as Torn Achilles
+Report: Demaryius Thomas Placed on IR with Rumored Torn Achilles Injury

 Hopkins is a game-changing presence who would be a No. 1 option in almost any offense, while Vyncint Smith, DeAndre Carter and Keke Coutee give the Texans secondary options.
 Still, Houston traded for Thomas to help make up for the loss of Will Fuller, who tore his ACL in Week 8.

-The Texans will feel Thomas' absence as they battle for a first-round bye in the AFC playoffs.
+The Texans will feel Thomas' absence as they look to make a Super Bowl run in the playoffs.